-\textbf{Generality Dataset Construction.} For each editing instance $(a_e, x_e, y_e)$ in $\mathcal{D}_{edit}$, we construct its equivalent neighborhood $\mathcal{N}(a_e, x_e)={(a_e', x_e')}$ by sampling an alternative audio $a_e'$ with the same attribute label as $a_e$ from the dataset and by paraphrasing the text question $x_e$ into $x_e'$.
-Based on these variations, we create testing instances for evaluating generality, considering three types of cases: \textbf{Type 1}: Equivalent neighborhood of the text modality $(a_e, x_e')$; \textbf{Type 2}: Equivalent neighborhood of the auditory modality $(a_e', x_e)$; \textbf{Type 3}: Equivalent neighborhood involving both auditory and text modalities, resulting in instances of the form $(a_e', x_e')$.
-By incorporating these three types of generality testing data, we comprehensively assess how well the editing methods extend the edited knowledge across the equivalent neighborhood.
+\paragraph{Generality Dataset Construction.} For each editing instance $(a_e, x_e, y_e)$ in $\mathcal{D}_{edit}$, we construct its equivalent neighborhood $\mathcal{N}(a_e, x_e)$ by sampling an alternative audio $a_e'$ with the same attribute label as $a_e$ from the dataset and by paraphrasing the text question $x_e$ into $x_e'$.
+The paraphrased data are manually verified.
+Based on these variations, we create testing instances for evaluating generality, considering three cases: (1) \textbf{Type 1}: Textual equivalent neighborhood $(a_e, x_e')$; (2) \textbf{Type 2}: Auditory equivalent neighborhood $(a_e', x_e)$; (3) \textbf{Type 3}: Equivalent neighborhood involving both auditory and text modalities $(a_e', x_e')$.
+By incorporating these types of testing data, we comprehensively assess how well the editing methods extend the edited knowledge across the equivalent neighborhood.